hadysata/serverpod_swagger/documentation.md

 1. Read the existing `apispec.json` file
 2. Apply the specified changes (in this case, changing the HTTP method for the `greeting/hello` endpoint to POST)
 3. Save the updated specification back to the file

+#### How Update Mode Works

+When running in update mode, the generator:

+1. Attempts to load the existing `apispec.json` file
+2. If successful, applies only the requested changes to the loaded specification
+3. If the file doesn't exist or can't be read, falls back to full regeneration
+4. Preserves all other aspects of the specification that weren't explicitly changed

+The update process is designed to be non-destructive, meaning it won't remove or modify parts of your specification that aren't directly affected by your changes.

 #### Benefits of Using the Update Mode